ampproject/amphtml/extensions/amp-access/amp-access.md

 paywall protocol.
 Some notable notable differences are:

-1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it is striclty defined and standardized.
+1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it is strictly defined and standardized.
 2. The `amp-subscriptions` extension allows multiple services to be configured for the page to participate in access/paywall decisions.
 They are executed concurrently and prioritized based on which service returns the positive response.